directvt/vtm/doc/architecture.md

 - Sessions with different connection points can coexist independently.
 - Applications are launched/terminated by the user within the current desktop session.
 - Non-DirectVT application runs a pair of operating system processes: terminal process + application process.
-- The terminal process is a fork of the original desktop server process, running `Terminal Console` or `Teletype Console` in `Detached Visual Branch` mode.
+- The terminal process is a fork of the original desktop server process, running `Terminal console` or `Teletype console` in `Full-screen Console` mode.
 Terminating this process will automatically close the application.
 - The session exists until it is explicitly shutted down.

 Interprocess communication relies on the DirectVT binary protocol, multiplexing the following primary channels: